apache/nuttx/configs/nucleo-144/README.txt

     a.
 Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

     b.
+If this is the initial configuration then execute

+          ./tools/configure.sh nucleo-144/evalos

-If this is the intall configuration then Execute 'cd tools && ./configure.sh nucleo-144/evalos && cd ..' in nuttx/ in order to start configuration process.
+       in nuttx/ in order to start configuration process.
        Caution: Doing this step more than once will overwrite .config with the contents of the nucleo-144/evalos/defconfig file.